ManiMatter/decluttarr/README.md

 **TIME_ZONE**

-- Sets the timezone of the system
+- Sets the timezone for the logs
+- Useful for debugging when running in docker
 - Type: String
 - Is Mandatory: No
+- Warning: If not set, the system timezone will be used.
+If an invalid timezone is set no timestamp will be included.
+If running in docker and timezone is either not set or invalid no timestamp will be included.

 ---